-The Rickshaw Run fee covers a team of up to three adventurists (you don't want more than three - trust us).
+The Rickshaw Run fee covers a team of between 1-3 adventurists (you don't want more than three - trust us).
 What then do you get for those hard earned pictures of the queen?

 A once state-of-the-art three-wheeled Bajaj auto-rickshaw, with all the paperwork necessary for you to take it on public roads and across state lines.

 Two days of test driving, pimping, mechanical sessions and a Q&A evening for you to familiarise yourself with your vehicle and what you are about to take on.

 A ruddy good party, cricket match and launch ceremony befitting of the brave fools about to take on the whole of India in a crap rickshaw.